Alimony reform has finally come to New Jersey. The Governor of New Jersey has effectuated an overhaul of New Jersey alimony law.

 Familiarity with this new law is imperative in the negotiation of matrimonial settlement agreements and effective litigation in New Jersey Family.

-If you have questions about the new Alimony Law in New Jersey and how it may impact you, contact us and The Law Offices of O'Toole & Gunteski LLC.
+If you have questions about the new Alimony Law in New Jersey and how it may impact you, contact us and The Law Office of Darren C. O'Toole, LLC.